Neel E. Kearby

 Neel Ernest Kearby (June 5, 1911 – March 5, 1944) was a United States Army Air Forces colonel and P-47 Thunderbolt pilot in World War II who received the Medal of Honor for his actions in combat.
 Kearby is the first United States Army Air Forces fighter pilot to have received the Medal of Honor.
 He scored 22 aerial victories and was the top-scoring P-47 pilot in the Pacific Theater.

 Early life

-Kearby was born in Wichita Falls, Texas, on June 5, 1911, to John Gallatin and Bessie Lee Kearby.
+Kearby was born in Wichita Falls, Texas, on June 5, 1911, to John Gallatin and Bessie Lee (Stone) Kearby.
 He graduated from Arlington High School in 1928, and graduated from the University of Texas at Arlington in 1936 (known then as North Texas Agricultural College) with a bachelor's degree in business administration.

 Military career

 Kearby joined the Army Air Corps in 1937, and received flight training at Randolph and Kelly Air Fields.

 World War II

 Kearby then served with the 94th and 40th Pursuit Squadrons of the 1st Pursuit Group at Selfridge Field in Michigan, until December 1940.
 Kearby commanded the 14th Pursuit Squadron in the Panama Canal Zone from December 1940 to August 1942, where he flew P-39 Airacobras.